prakash060/portfolio-website/portfolio-server/README.md

 Ensure all required environment variables are set in production.

 ### **Database**
-Use MongoDB Atlas or other cloud MongoDB service for production.
+Use a production SQL database service (AWS RDS, Google Cloud SQL, etc.).

 ### **Process Management**
 Use PM2 or similar process manager: